 Home team: Preston North End

-While there are disputes regarding this, there is no doubt that Deepdale is one of the oldest football stadiums in the UK.
+While there are disputes regarding this claim, there is no doubt that Deepdale stadium is one of the oldest in the UK.

-It is the home of Preston North End, but the stadium is also used for other purposes.
-It has hosted under 19s and under 21 international fixtures and matches for the UEFA women’s league.
+Deepdale is the home of Preston North End, but the stadium is also used for other events.
+It has hosted under-19s and under-21s international fixtures for the UEFA women’s football league.

 4. Tannadice Park